meltwater2000/AnsibleDevOpsBook/README.md

 # Intended usage
 This repo can be used in a number of ways.
-1. Run locally on a machine
+1. Run from a local machine to connect to an AWS (centos) instance.
+  The local machine will need Ansible up and running:
   - run `pip3 install -r requirements.txt`
   - replace ansible.cfg with ansible_local.cfg

-2. Run from a local machine to connect to an AWS (centos) instance.
+  The local machine will need the following AWS Setup:
   - ensure your instance is running (see start-aws.sh)
   - ensure ansible.cfg matches ansible_aws.cfg (this is the default)
   - ansible-playbook setup.yml (this will fetch this git repo and install python3, pip3 etc)

+2. Run locally on a machine
+  The local machine will need Ansible up and running:
+  - run `pip3 install -r requirements.txt`
+  - replace ansible.cfg with ansible_local.cfg
+  Ability to ssh to localhost:
+  - create (if needed) ssh-key pair and add to local authorized_keys
+  - ensure `ssh localhost` works (add to known hosts if requried)

 3. Run from an AWS (centos) instance.
+  The local machine will need Ansible up and running:
-  - run `pip3 install -r requirements.txt` (if setup.yml hasn't been run)
+  - run `pip3 install -r requirements.txt`
   - replace ansible.cfg with ansible_local.cfg
+  AWS Setup:
+  - AWS instance setup (see Requires)
+  - ensure your instance is running (see start-aws.sh)
+  - ensure ansible.cfg matches ansible_aws.cfg (this is the default)
+  - ansible-playbook setup.yml (this will fetch this git repo and install python3, pip3 etc)

 ## Requires